-You submit a completed application (download scholarship application).
+To enroll, just submit a completed application (download scholarship application).
 Your application must include a written statement from your Big about how they will support your efforts to achieve academic success.
-Note: Contact BBBS Scholarship office if your Big is not able to provide this.
+Note: Contact BBBS' Scholarship office if your Big is not able to provide this.

 Once you have enrolled in the scholarship program and you are registered for classes at a college, university or trade school, you can begin to access your funds.
 There are two basic BBBS forms required: the Scholarship Disbursement Policy & Procedures form and the Scholarship Choice form.
 You will also need to provide BBBS with a copy of your final high school transcript or high school diploma.
 You should submit these documents to the BBBS Scholarship Program to begin accessing your funds.
 Remember, you must begin this process within two years of high school graduation (or by age 20 if obtaining a GED).
 Once you begin accessing your funds, you have four years to exhaust your scholarship.

 Funds are disbursed on a per semester basis, according to the number of hours you enroll in each semester: $500.00 for 12 or more hours; $250.00 for less than 12 hours.
-Payments are sent directly to the insitution.
+Payments are sent directly to the institution.
 You can indicate on your Choice form each semester how to apply the funds.
-Funds may be applied for the following purpose:
+Funds may be applied for the following purposes:

 You need to be aware of two important deadlines related to your scholarship:

 BBBS of Central Texas has established partnerships with various institutions of higher education.
 Each institution listed below has generously agreed to offer matching scholarship opportunities to recipients of our scholarship.
 These institutions may have specific rules concerning their matching scholarship, so do not assume you automatically qualify.
 If you are planning to attend one of these schools, please contact their financial aid office to research the eligibility rules for matching your BBBS Scholarship.